dcou/rpmalloc/README.md

-# rpmalloc - Rampant Pixels Memory Allocator
+# rpmalloc-greedy - Rampant Pixels Memory Allocator with a twist
-This library provides a public domain cross platform lock free thread caching 32-byte aligned memory allocator implemented in C. The latest source code is always available at https://github.com/rampantpixels/rpmalloc
+This library provides a public domain cross platform lock free thread caching 32-byte aligned memory allocator implemented in C. The latest source code is always available at https://github.com/dcou/rpmalloc-greedy

+This version is based on the awesome work of Mattias Jansson from https://github.com/rampantpixels/rpmalloc

 Platforms currently supported: